 CDC recommends that everyone age 12 and older in the United States get vaccinated against COVID-19 as soon as they can.
 Studies show that COVID-19 vaccines are effective at keeping people from getting COVID-19.
-Getting a COVID-19 vaccine will also help keep people from getting seriously ill and also reduces how long you might be able to spread the virus to others.
+Getting a COVID-19 vaccine will also help keep you from getting seriously ill and also reduces how long you might be able to spread the virus to others.

 Although most people who contract COVID-19 get better within weeks to months of illness, some do not.
 CDC and experts around the world are working to learn more about short- and long-term health effects associated with COVID-19, who gets them, and why.
-People with long COVID report experiencing different combinations of symptoms such as tiredness or fatigue, difficulty thinking or concentrating (sometimes referred to as “brain fog”), headache, difficulty breathing or shortness of breath, or loss of smell or taste.
+People with “long COVID” report different types of symptoms such as tiredness or fatigue, difficulty thinking or concentrating which is sometimes referred to as “brain fog”, headaches, difficulty breathing or shortness of breath, or loss of smell or taste.

 - Benefits of getting a COVID-19 vaccine (CDC)

-Yes, health experts recommend getting vaccinated regardless of whether you have already had COVID-19.
+Yes, health experts recommend getting vaccinated whether or not you have already had COVID-19.
 At this time, experts are still learning how long you are protected from getting sick again after recovering from COVID-19.
 Even if you have already recovered from COVID-19, it is possible, but rare, that you could be infected with the virus that causes COVID-19 again.
 If you’ve had COVID-19 in the past 90 days, talk to your doctor about when you should get vaccinated.